Discovery RE Scheme of Work

 Enquiry-based modules on Christianity, Hinduism, Islam, Judaism and Sikhism for Years F1 to 6.

 The Discovery RE teaching resource includes:

-- > Hard copy of teaching materilas plus CD copy
+- > Hard copy of teaching materials plus interactive CD copy

-- > 6-lesson enquiry modules for each year group (more in some ear groups to give choice and flexibility)
+- > 6 enquiry modules for each year group (more in some ear groups to give choice and flexibility)

-- > Engagement activities start in the children’s experience and then investigate the world of religion
+- > Engagement activities tht start in the children’s experience and then investigate the world of religion

-- > SMSC opportunities are identified in each module
+- > SMSC opportunities mapped in each enquiry

-- > An assessment opportunity for each module with marking criteria in line with the national 8-level scale
+- > An assessment task sheet for each enquiry with marking criteria in line with the national 8-level scale

 Each enquiry module includes an assessment task and marking criteria against the national 8 level scale.